-Glen Clova is a real hidden gem in Scotland and offers fantastic fishing on the River South Esk and fly fishing on trout lochs around the Glen Clova Hotel.
+Glen Clova is a real hidden secret in Scotland and offers fantastic fishing on the River South Esk and fly fishing on trout lochs around the Glen Clova Hotel.

 Glen Clova is a glen(valley) that will take your breath away.
 The stunning scenery is as Scottish as you could wish for.
 Nestled in the valley of the South Esk and in the Cairngorms national park, the river starts in the Cairngorm mountains and meanders towards the Montrose Basin, picking up speed before discharging into the North Sea.